-This Bacon Garlic Cheddar Crackers recipe is one that gets such rave responses you’ll quickly learn to have copies on hand because you will be asked for it.
+This Bacon Garlic Cheddar Crackers recipe gets such rave responses every time.
+Be sure to have copies of the recipe on hand because you will be asked for it.

-The other thing you’ll hear, besides a request for a recipe, is “I’ve never met anyone before who makes their own crackers.”
-You might not understand what they’re saying at first because they’ll say this with a mouth full of crackers, but you’ll get used to it.
+The other thing you’ll hear is “I’ve never met anyone before who makes their own crackers.”
+You might not understand at first because they’ll say this with a mouth full of crackers, but you’ll get used to it.

-And then, my friends, you will be asked to bring your “famous” Bacon Garlic Cheddar Crackers to every family get-together, potluck, or party.
+And then, my friends, you will be asked to bring Bacon Garlic Cheddar Crackers to every get-together.

 What?
 Making crackers from scratch is easier than going to pick up a box at the supermarket?
 Well, no, not for most people — but I’m a hardcore introvert and would rather spend 30 minutes in my kitchen making something from scratch than 20 minutes dealing with people.